Hi! I'm so glad you're here!

 Labs.

-As an event organizer, I help run Roguelike Celebration, an
+As an event organizer, I help run Roguelike Celebration, a game design

-annual conference about games and procedural generation, and alt.ctrl.PARTY,
+conference about games and procedural generation, !!con (Bang Bang Con), a conference about the joy and excitement of computing, and alt.ctrl.PARTY,

 an annual celebration of physical hardware games during the Game Developers Conference.